andreas-wilm/compbio-utils/README.md

 Miscellaneous bioinfo scripts.

+Some stuff will be broken, some too old to be useful, some orphaned.

-Use at your own risk
+Use at your own risk!